kaltura/developer-platform/workflows/ovp/create_and_manage_youtube_videos_as_native_kaltura_external_media_entry_/readme.md

 To find your YouTube video ID:

 1. Visit the YouTube video page.
 2. Look at the URL of that page, and at the end of it, you should see a URL param `v`.
-The value of `v` is the ID of your YouTube video (for example: in this YouTube video; https://www.youtube.com/watch?v=CA8a88L8RBU , the ID is CA8a88L8RBU).
+The value of `v` is the ID of your YouTube video (for example: in this YouTube video; https://www.youtube.com/watch?v=ioY-Cp58zkY , the ID is ioY-Cp58zkY).

 That ID will be set as the value of referenceId field in Kaltura when creating the ExternalMediaEntry object.

 > Important: Make sure that your YouTube video visibility must be set to either `Public` or `Unlisted`.
 Private YouTube videos will not work outside YouTube.

+For getting the title and description of the YouTube video, we recommend using the [YouTube Data API](https://developers.google.com/youtube/v3/getting-started).

 ### API Call
 ```json